 January 17, 2025

 Although routine transportation of vaccines to different facilities is not generally recommended, there are times when this is necessary.
 CDC recommends transporting COVID-19 vaccine in unopened vials or manufacturer-filled syringes (MFS) and always with a continuous temperature monitoring device to ensure adherence to authorized storage times and temperatures.
-See the product package insert or EUA Fact Sheet for Healthcare Providers for details on permissible conditions for transport.
+See the product package insert for details on permissible conditions for transport.

 Last reviewed: